-Dropped catches, dew and some timely knocks by the West Indies in Vizag has ensured that the 3rd ODI will decide the winner in Kanpur.
-With the series tied 1-1, the men from the Caribbean have one chance of making something out of this hopeless tour so far.
+Dropped catches, dew and some timely knocks by West Indies have ensured that the 3rd ODI in Kanpur tomorrow is not a dead rubber.
+With the series tied 1-1, West Indies have one chance of making something out of this hopeless tour so far.

-In Kanpur, Dwayne Bravo's boys will want to prove they came to India with an intent to win.
-Darren Sammy did exactly that in Sunday's ODI, playing an innings which showed that as a batsman, he’s not all about mindless hitting.
+In Vizag they showed that given certain conditions, they can outplay this Indian side.
+In Kanpur, they would want to prove they came to India with an intent to win.
+The biggest positive they received from Sunday’s win was Darren Sammy’s innings which showed that as a batsman, he’s not all about mindless hitting.

-Sammy was helped by the inexperience in Indian pace attack when the yorkers became non-existent.
-Mohammed Shami, Bhuvneshwar Kumar and Mohit Sharma dished out full tosses which Sammy made full use of, hitting them over the leg side.
+Sammy was helped by the inexperience in Indian pace attack when the yorkers became non-existent and Mohammed Shami, Bhuvneshwar Kumar and Mohit Sharma, India’s most talked about pacers in recent times, dished out full tosses which Sammy made full use of, hitting them over the leg side.

 MS Dhoni said after the game that dew made the conditions ‘unfair’ for them.
 Attempted yorkers ending up as waist high full tosses might be attributed to the dew on the ground, but justifying dropped catches would be pushing it.